Salt River water or watershed scenery in Arizona

 Local plan

-Start with the gauge and closure check, then choose the access style: Water Users for a quick release read, Blue Point or Pebble Beach for classic corridor access, and Phon D Sutton or Goldfield only after confirming current parking and use conditions.
+Start with the gauge and closure check, then choose the access style: Water Users for a quick release read, Blue Point or Pebble Beach for classic area access, and Phon D Sutton or Goldfield only after confirming current parking and use conditions.

 Backup water